 But more than facts and figures, there's something a little less tangible about why we rate CyberGhost.
 It's the general user experience that we really rate, with splendid apps present for Windows, Mac, iOS and Android that are an absolute doddle to operate.
 You won't spend ages trying to second guess how to get cracking.
 The app automatically connects to the best server and opens a browser window at the target site.
 It really couldn't be easier.

-Our only real quibble is that - while not slow as such, our speed tests for CyberGhost came out behind the likes of ExpressVPN and NordVPN.
+Our only other real quibble is that while not slow as such, our speed tests for CyberGhost came out behind the likes of ExpressVPN and NordVPN.

 Best Netflix VPN: FAQ